justicedemocrats/new-site/src/pages/candidates/chardo-richardson.md

 blurb: >-
   I have fought bullies all my life, and the biggest bullies in the world are governments and corporations that put profits before people.
-My experiences as a veteran and civil rights advocate prepared me to fight.
+My experiences as a veteran and civil rights advocate prepared me to fight for your liberties in Congress.
+Together we will secure health care as a human right through Medicare for All, end mass incarceration, and ensure the right to an education with free public college.
 ---